n2o/cljs-reagent-template/README.md

 # Template to create a ClojureScript + Reagent + shadow-cljs project

-This project creates a fully functional ClojureScript project for you, using the stack of ClojureScript, reagent and shadow-cljs.
+lalalaThis project creates a fully functional ClojureScript project for you, using the stack of ClojureScript, reagent and shadow-cljs.
 CSS is built using tailwindcss.

 ## Installation